 Interested in connecting with the NCCs at Public Health 2020?
 Here’s how:

-- Drop by our collective booth in the exhibit area to discuss networking and partnership opportunites as well as discover the latest resources across the NCCs.
+- Drop by the collective NCCPH and NCCIH booths, in the exhibit area to discuss networking and partnership opportunites as well as discover the latest resources across the NCCs.

-- Take in the 2020 NCCPH KT Awards ceremony that will be held during the plenary session on Thursday, April 30 at 12:30 pm.
+- Take in the 2020 NCCPH KT Awards ceremony that will be held during a the plenary session on Wednesday, April 29, in advance of plenary II.

 - Participate in the NCCPH concurrent session on Tuesday, April 30 at 16:00 entitled "Returning home: Honouring the voices of long-term evacuees following ‘natural disasters’ in Ashcroft Indian Band and Siksika Nation".